ccoupe/trumpybear/README.md

 hogs.
 A dedicated i5 won't have the oopmh.
 An i7 might but either one of those is serious money with electrical power and space issues.
 You could put an expensive NVidia graphics card in a machine and use that.
-If you already have one of those cards then odds are your running Windows and Games -- I use is linux and can't help you.
+If you already have one of those cards then odds are your running Windows and Games or a bitcoin miner.
+I use Linux and can't help you with Windows or Crypto Currency/.
 Could you use a Coral accelerator on the pi3 or a pi4 instead and run everything on one box?
 Probably.
 Try it and let me know.
 Most of those options are more expensive.
+Yes, You could run everything on the Jetson if you have enough usb ports but it would be clumsy - it can get hot.

 Finally, the Jetson is 'damn cool' and you wanted a reason to get one.
 You're Welcome.